"No one is useless in this world who lightens the burdens of another."

 Giving Tuesday can be celebrated either by the giving of money or the giving of time.
 That's an important distinction.
 When we can get so caught up in stuff, we can forget that the greatest gift we can often give is our time.
 To those we love, to those in need, to those in our lives.
 Don't overlook time.

-Also, please remember that Covid-19 and 2020-2021 has affected charities as much or more than many other organizations.
+Also, please remember that Covid-19 and this recession has affected charities as much or more than many other organizations.
 For those that are able to give monetarily, please consider doing so out of an abundance.
 The need is great this year, and we can help meet it.

 Paul's second letter to the Corinthian church reminds us that "God loves a cheerful giver."
 I cannot think of a greater way to spread Christmas cheer than to celebrate Giving Tuesday well and carrying that over into this entire season and beyond.